tensorflow/community/rfcs/20201201-cpp-gradients.md

 ```

-`GradientFunction::Compute` receives gradients wrt op’s outputs in grad\_outputs and needs to populate gradients wrt op’s inputs in grad\_inputs.
+`GradientFunction::Compute` receives gradients wrt op’s outputs in `grad_outputs` and needs to populate gradients wrt op’s inputs in `grad_inputs`.
 This is the same signature we use for authoring python gradients with the addition of an `AbstractContext`, which provides an API creating operations (eagerly or traced).
 In python this context is stored in a global variable and is implicitly captured.
 For the C++ API we chose to pass this context explicitly.

 The reason `GradientFunction` is a class and not a callable is so that each op’s gradient function can keep the necessary state needed from forward pass for the gradient computation (see `ExpGradientFunction` below for an example).